The Puppets of Buckminster Fuller

 Baird’s troupe, The Baird Marionettes, was formed in the early 1930s and gave their first performance at the 1933 Chicago World’s Fair.
 Fuller was also at the 1933 Chicago World’s Fair, exhibiting the Dymaxion Car.
 Their paths may have crossed again at the 1964/65 New York World’s Fair where the Baird Marionettes were performing The Show-Go-Round at the Chrysler Pavilion.
 Fuller was also in New York City at the time, making television and radio appearances in July, August, September and November of 1964 and in July of 1965.
 Fuller was in New York City again in October 1965 to attended an opening at the Museum of Modern Art.

 Another connection between Fuller and Baird was Evelyn Schwartz.
 Fuller had an affair with Schwartz in 1927.
 Schwartz later joined the Baird troupe and married Bil Baird in 1932.
 After Baird and Schwartz divorced, Schwartz married Vilhjalmur Stefansson.
-Schwartz and Stefansson first met Schwartz at Romany Marie’s a restaurant where Fuller gave weekly ‘thinking out loud’ lectures in exchange for food.
-Fuller had exhibited the Dymaxion House at Romany Marie’s, using nude female dolls as yet another way to draw attention to his ideas.
+Schwartz and Baird first met Stefansson at Romany Marie’s, a restaurant where Fuller gave weekly ‘thinking out loud’ lectures in exchange for food.
+Fuller had exhibited the Dymaxion House at Romany Marie’s, using nude female dolls as a way to draw attention to his ideas.

 Fuller made puppets for the Bairds.
 He was also made a puppet by the Bairds.
 The thousands of marionettes made by Baird’s troupe included a Bucky Fuller marionette.
 The Baird marionettes were sold at auction in 1967.
 This presumably included the Fuller marionette.
 Its location is currently unknown.